Chemophobia

 Chemophobia (or chemphobia or chemonoia) is an aversion to or prejudice against chemicals or chemistry.
 The phenomenon has been ascribed both to a reasonable concern over the potential adverse effects of synthetic chemicals, and to an irrational fear of these substances because of misconceptions about their potential for harm, particularly the possibility of certain exposures to some synthetic chemicals elevating an individual's risk of cancer.
-Consumer products with labels such as "natural" and "chemical-free" (the latter being impossible if taken literally, since all consumer products consist of chemical substances) appeal to chemophobic sentiments by offering consumers what appears to be a safer alternative (see appeal to nature).
+Consumer products with labels such as "natural" and "chemical free" (the latter being impossible if taken literally, since all consumer products consist of chemical substances) appeal to chemophobic sentiments by offering consumers what appears to be a safer alternative (see appeal to nature).

 Definition and uses

 There are differing opinions on the proper usage of the word chemophobia.
 The International Union of Pure and Applied Chemistry (IUPAC) defines chemophobia as an "irrational fear of chemicals".
 According to the American Council on Science and Health, chemophobia is a fear of synthetic substances arising from "scare stories" and exaggerated claims about their dangers prevalent in the media.

 Despite containing the suffix -phobia, the majority of written work focusing on addressing chemophobia describes it as a non-clinical aversion or prejudice, and not as a phobia in the standard medical definition.
-Chemophobia is generally addressed by chemical education and public outreach despite the fact that much chemophobia is economic or political in nature.
+Chemophobia is generally addressed by chemical education and public outreach despite the fact that much of chemophobia is economic or political in nature.

 Michelle Francl has written: "We are a chemophobic culture.
 Chemical has become a synonym for something artificial, adulterated, hazardous, or toxic."
-She characterizes chemophobia as "more like color blindness than a true phobia" because chemophobics are "blind" to most of the chemicals that they encounter: every substance in the universe is a chemical.
+She characterizes chemophobia as "more like color blindness than a true phobia" because chemophobics are "blind" to most of the chemicals that they encounter; every substance in the universe is a chemical.
 Francl proposes that such misconceptions are not innocuous, as demonstrated in one case by local statutes opposing the fluoridation of public water despite documented cases of tooth loss and nutritional deficit.
-In terms of risk perception, naturally occurring chemicals feel safer than synthetic ones to most people.
+In terms of risk perception, naturally occurring chemicals feel safer than synthetic ones to most people because of the involvement of humans.
 Consequently, people fear man-made or "unnatural" chemicals, while accepting natural chemicals that are known to be dangerous or poisonous.